sirjonasxx/G-ExtensionStore/README.md

 ```
 Most fields are self explaining, but some require extra attention:
 * `title` must be unique across G-ExtensionStore.
 Since it will also be part of a directory name, it can only contain characters that are valid folder names.
 Also don't include spaces, dots and underscores in the title.
+* `description` can be very long, and a limited form of styling can be applied to it
 * `version` can only contain dots and numbers
 * `categories` describe the type of extension, at least 1 type is required.
 List of possible categories is yet to be decided but "Others" will be one of them.
 * `source` is a required field, it must link to your git repository
 * `readme` can point to any URL containing extra information (such as instructions) for your extension, typically it would point to the README file of your repository.
-It can also be empty
+It can also be empty or null
 * `stable` must be set to `false` if this extension doesn't always show correct behavior.
 You're required to have this set to `true` in the initial PR.
 You can change it to `false` later on if it turns out to be unstable and aren't deploying a fix anytime soon
 * `framework.name` must be available in `frameworks.json`.
 Possible values currently are `Native` (Java), `G-Python`, `Geode`, `G-Node` and `Xabbo`
 * `framework.version` is the version of the framework at time of compilation *(or at time of writing in case of interpreted languages)*.
 For `Native`, it is just the version of G-Earth